Gunmen kill 4 Egypt security personnel south of Cairo - sources

 Egypt is fighting an Islamist insurgency that has been targeted mostly at security personnel.
 Hundreds of police and army personnel have been killed since the army toppled President Mohamed Mursi of the Muslim Brotherhood in 2013 after mass protests against his rule.

-(Reporting by Ahmed Hassan and Omar Fahmy; Writing by Asma Alsharif; Editing by Hugh Lawson)
+(Reporting by Ahmed Hassan and Omar Fahmy; Writing by Asma Alsharif; Editing by Hugh Lawson and Susan Thomas)